 The steel mace overhead press is very similar to an overhead press you’d do with a barbell.
 It’s fundamental to your ability to do other, more advanced exercises with correct form, so don’t skip over it.

-Keep these cues in mind when doing a mace bell overhead press:
+Keep the following six steps in mind when doing a mace bell overhead press.

 - Stand with your feet about hip-width apart